What is the purpose of the study?

 It is important that youth hearing loss is picked up, as early as possible, and that students can access the support services they need so that their hearing loss doesn’t hold them back at school or as they transition into their first job.

-In 2021 Your School will be participating in the National Foundation for Deaf and Hard of Hearing (NDFHH) Youth Programme.
 NFDHH will provide free hearing screening checks for all year 9 students and collect information from students on their environment and use of personal listening devices.
-The programme is aimed at helping the NDFHH understand the prevalence of hearing loss in young New Zealanders.
-As part of this programme, NFDHH also offers a Youth Employment Programme for youths (aged 18-24) with a hearing loss with selected Employers who can provide adequate support in the workplace.
+The programme is aimed at helping the NFDHH understand the prevalence of hearing loss in young New Zealanders and their listening habits.

 This study has been approved by the Health and Disability Ethics committee as of 29 July 2020 (reference number 20/NTA/72).
 The National Foundation for Deaf & Hard of Hearing pays for the study.